masterteam-ntua/master-team-website/_pages/courses.md

             data.
 Metrics unique to healthcare, as well as best practices for designing, building, and evaluating AI-based approaches in healthcare will be presented.
 Advanced topics on open challenges of integrating AI in healthcare, including interpretability, robustness, privacy and fairness will also be covered.
-The course aims to provide students from diverse backgrounds with both conceptual understanding and practical grounding of cutting-edge research on AI in healthcare
+The course aims to provide students from diverse backgrounds with both conceptual understanding and practical grounding of cutting-edge research on AI in healthcare.
         </p>
     </div>
     <div class="row subject-block" id="healthcare-robotics">